Kategorien

 Up until recently, all „Xiaomi“ scooters were produced by Ninebot.
 This changed when Brightway came to light in 2020.

 Brightway first released a scooter for the Chinese market, named 米家电动滑板车3青春版 (Mijia Electric Scooter 3 Youth Edition).
 This scooter is now available globally under the name „Xiaomi Electric Scooter 3 Lite“.
-Fun fact: The original name indicates it’s target audience (youngsters), which explains why the scooter has the weakest specs of all scooters in the Xiaomi portfolio – the global however, does not.
+Fun fact: The original name indicates it’s target audience (youngsters), which explains why the scooter has the weakest specs of all scooters in the Xiaomi portfolio.

 Furthermore, Brightway has its own scooter brand: NAVEE TECH.
 Even if Brightway doesn’t use the NAVEE brand for all Xiaomi models, they left traces with „Navee“ tags all over the place, for example, in the Xiaomi 3 Lite FCC documents.